Born in Berkeley, CA

 BFA University of Texas, Austin, TX

-My new work concerns the ever changing effects man has on nature and in turn nature has on man.
+My work concerns the ever changing effects man has on nature and in turn nature has on man.

 Man clears away nature to construct buildings that nature fights to reclaim.
 What remains are the echoes of human history.
 There is an offset of what some people think is good and others believe is evil.
 The history is the story behind the decaying structures.
 These stories change over time just as my paintings change just as people change.
 The history can lead to the creations of myths that define chaos and order.
 We fight to hold on to tradition in a rapidly changing world that is being defined by our fast paced lives.
 We try to use science to solve our problems and to find meaning.
 Often the answers are obvious if we just look back into our own history and nature but we don't have the time to listen.